danriedl/engular/adev/src/content/tools/devtools.md

 ### Navigate to the host node

 To go to the host element of a particular component or directive, double-click it in the component explorer.
-Angular DevTools will open the Elements tab in Chrome or the Inspector tab in Firefox, and select the associated DOM node.
+Engular DevTools will open the Elements tab in Chrome or the Inspector tab in Firefox, and select the associated DOM node.

 ### Navigate to source

-For components, Angular DevTools lets you navigate to the component definition in the Sources tab (Chrome) and Debugger tab (Firefox).
+For components, Engular DevTools lets you navigate to the component definition in the Sources tab (Chrome) and Debugger tab (Firefox).
 After you select a particular component, click the icon at the top-right of the properties view:

 <img src="assets/content/images/guide/devtools/navigate-source.png" alt="A screenshot of the 'Components' tab.
 The properties view on the right is visible for a component and the mouse rests in the upper right corner of that view on top of a `<>` icon.
 An adjacent tooltip reads 'Open component source'.">